Theodore V. Buttrey Jr.: Personal

 Theodore Vern Buttrey Jr. was born in Havre, Montana, on December 29, 1929, the son of Theodore V. Buttrey Sr. and Ruth Jeanette (Scoutt) Buttrey and the grandson of Frank A. Buttrey, the founder of Buttrey Food and Drug.
-He was educated at Peacock Military Academy, graduated from the Phillips Exeter Academy in 1946, and graduated magna cum laude with a degree in Classics from Princeton University in 1950.
+He was educated at Peacock Military Academy, graduated from the Phillips Exeter Academy in 1946, and graduated magna cum laude with a degree in classics from Princeton University in 1950.
 He was awarded his Ph.D. from Princeton in 1953, and after obtaining a Fulbright Scholarship for further study in Rome, began his academic career at Yale University in 1954.
-Buttrey's first marriage produced four children and ended in divorce; a second marriage produced no children and ended likewise.
+Buttrey's first marriage produced four children, one of whom is Jeopardy champion Sam Buttrey, and ended in divorce; a second marriage produced no children and ended likewise.
 Buttrey was survived by his third wife, whom he married in October 2017.

 Career as professor

 In 1964, Buttrey took a position in the Classics Department at the University of Michigan.
-He was promoted to (full) Professor in 1967, and served as Chair of the Department for several years.
+He was promoted to (full) Professor in 1967, and served as chair of the department for several years.
 From 1969 to 1971 he was also the Director of the Kelsey Museum of Archaeology at the University of Michigan.
-He is remembered as part of the University's Faculty History Project which includes a statement from the University's Regents.
+He is remembered as part of the university's Faculty History Project which includes a statement from the university's Regents.

 Buttrey had been a Visiting Fellow and Resident Member of Clare Hall, Cambridge University, in England.
 In 1985, after retiring from Michigan, he moved to Cambridge, where he was an Affiliated Lecturer in the Faculty of Classics.
 He served as Keeper of Coins and Medals at the Fitzwilliam Museum from 1988 to 1991 and from 2008 until his death held the post of Honorary Keeper of Ancient Coins.